bartlettroscoe/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 results are posted to a CDash server (in the "Continuous" section on the project's dashboard page).
-This process is driven by CTest driver code that calls `TRIBITS_CTEST_DRIVER()`_ as described in the section `TriBITS Package-by-Package CTest/Dash Driver`_.
+This process is driven by CTest driver code that calls `TRIBITS_CTEST_DRIVER()`_ as described in the section `TriBITS CTest/CDash Driver`_.
 Various types of specific CI builds can be constructed and run (see `CTest/CDash CI Server`_) but these post-push CI builds typically select repositories, SE packages and code, and individual tests using the following test-related classifications:

 =========================  ==================  ====================================
    Classification Type        Classification           (See Reference)